What is FLowLab?

 Why is this a problem?

 For two reasons: Building owners and building officials increasingly require plumbing systems that are documented and signed off by a qualified hydraulics engineer.
-Engineers in turn require plumbing components that are tested and certified with real numbers to account for the increasingly frequent extreme weather events.
+Engineers in turn require plumbing components that are tested and accredited with real numbers to account for the increasingly frequent extreme weather events.

 And; Plumbers and specialist roofers are liable for the quality and performance of installations they perform.
 Untested components are a risk to the integrity of the system and the entire building structure through failure or underperformance with consequential losses including call backs, remediation, warranty and insurance claims.